 Now that she’s on the Leominster School Committee, she sees that members “actually do ask for a lot of things because we need to know how much money is going where and what [principals] are doing with the cuts that have been made.”

 Throughout Worcester State’s history, members of the University community have served their communities in elected roles.
-Currently on the state level, alumni James O’Day ’83 represents the 14th Worcester District and Kimberly Ferguson ’88, M.S. ’90 represents the 1st Worcester District in the Massachusetts House of Representatives.
+Currently on the state level, alumni James O’Day ’83 represents the 14th Worcester District and Kimberly Ferguson ’88, M.S. ’90 represents the 1st Worcester District in the Massachusetts House of Representatives, and Anne Gobi ’86 represents the Worcester, Hampden, Hampshire and Middlesex District in the Massachusetts Senate.

 Next Story From Our News